ENE464 International Environmental Cooperation (N) (not offered)

 The course consists of lectures, two group assignments and one oral group presentation.
 In the course, students will be divided into groups of four, and each group will give a presentation of an existing international environmental agreement of their choice, applying the concepts and tools learned in class.

 Monday-Wednesday: 4 hours of lectures per day, two group assignments

 Friday: Group presentations

-Problem sets: Two group assignments will be posted during the course and students will have to hand in both for course approval.
+Problem sets: Two group assignments will be posted during the course and students will have to hand in both.
 I encourage you to work cooperatively, but each student should turn in their own work in their own words.

 Oral group presentation (groups of four): Each group will focus on an existing international environmental agreement and analyze that using the skills and techniques learned in lectures.
 Students will attend and discuss each other`s presentations.